ThingyMan/FourthYear/Assets/JMO Assets/Cartoon FX Remaster/Readme Cartoon FX Remaster.txt

 RELEASE NOTES
 -------------

-R 1.2.5
-- Fixed possible shader compilation error when Single-pass instanced rendering is enabled

-R 1.2.4
-- Reorganized the shader code in a separate file to avoid a 'multi_compile' hack, which will hopefully fix issues with Asset Bundles/Addressables

-R 1.2.3
-- Improved CFXR_ParticleText usability when toggling the "is Dynamic" flag on an existing text effect
-- Disabled mesh GPU instancing in the shaders because it was causing too many issues (even when using Unity's default particle shader)

-R 1.2.2
-- Removed GPU instancing support on the "CFXR Procedural Ring" shader, because it visually breaks it
-- Fixed compilation error related to 'projPos' in the "CFXR Particle Glow" shader

-R 1.2.1
-- Added support for GPU instancing in the shaders
-- Fixed possible build erro when adding a text effect in a prefab due to HideFlags

 R 1.2.0
 - Merged CFXR_ParticleText and CFXR_ParticleText_Runtime: now you just have to enable "isDynamic" to include the script at runtime and be able to update the text